-Lawrence Liang is an Indian legal researcher and lawyer of Chinese descent, based in the city of Bangalore, who is known for his legal campaigns on issues of public concern.
-He is a founder of the Alternative Law Forum, and, as of 2006, has emerged as a prominent spokesperson against concepts like "intellectual property".
+Lawrence Liang is a legal researcher and lawyer based in the city of Bangalore, who is known for his legal campaigns on issues of public concern.
+He is a co founder of the Alternative Law Forum and by 2006 had emerged as a spokesperson against the politics of "intellectual property".
 He is the author of A Guide to Open Content Licenses.
+From Wikipedia, the free encyclopedia

 There is a moment in the film Closer when Jude Law, a photographer, is asked by Julia Roberts how he feels stealing the lives of people.
 He replies that he does not steal their lives, he merely borrows them.
 This idea of borrowing as it seems to reside in the world of images is an interesting entry point for us to think about the relationship between the image, borrowing and the language of intellectual property.
 Digital technology has made photography more accessible to people, and we have seen a proliferation in image-making capacity.
 At the same time, the increased restrictions imposed on the still and moving image reveal the intense anti-image politics of copyright.
 Thus images come with legal restrictions, technological barriers and moral injunctions, all of which act against, rather than in favor of, the image.
 In a sense the commodification of image-making through copyright threatens to render it a commercial activity, one with no soul.
 Joi Ito’s collection FREESOULS seeks to challenge the anti-image tendency of copyright, and it is interesting that he uses the metaphor of the soul in relation to photography, since the history of copyright’s relation to the camera has always been on the contested terrain of the ‘soul.’
 I will take this opportunity to reflect on the history of photography in copyright law as it emerged in the twilight of the 19th century and on the changes that we see at the dawn of the 21st.